Soul food probably gets its name from the mid-1960s, back when the term "soul" was used to describe something distinctly African-American.

 This fast-service spot south of Atlanta will feed you right, even if it might be a little hit-or-miss on service or menu availability.
 But the fact is, oxtail, okra, mac and cheese, yams, cornbread, blackberry cobbler and a dash of collard liquor — that is a lunch only a true southern original can provide.

 Chef Kash has soul.
-The Decatur spot is closed on Monday's, but laying down a steady soul groove the rest of the way.
+The eatery has locations in Decatur and Gwinnett, both of which are closed on Mondays.
+But they’re laying down a steady soul groove the rest of the way.
 They make a standout mac and cheese, a tasty peach cobbler and all their food is cooked from fresh, homemade ingredients.
 And they pump up the sweet R&B jams.
 Because soul.

 Home grown is its very own thing.
 The food is decidedly southern; a breakfast soul food restaurant you could say.
 But what sets it apart is the vibe: East Atlanta hip without the kind of pretense that usually comes along with that tag.
 Former teacher Lisa Spooner and fine-dining chef Kevin Clark have in Home grown a breakfast joint grown like a flower out from a crack in the pavement on Memorial Drive.